ASE-WS23-GruppeA/exercise-service/README.md

     npx prisma migrate dev --name init
     ```

-3. After running the migration, verify that the tables have been created in your "exercises" database.
+3. After running the migration, verify that the tables have been created in your `exercises` database.

+4. Insert data at the `exercises` table:
+    ```
+    node dataInsertion.js
+    ```

 ## API Endpoints